Rosacea

 Under the updated classification, rosacea has two diagnostic phenotypes: persistent central facial redness or phymatous tissue changes [1][2]:

 • Persistent centrofacial erythema: Stable background redness across cheeks, nose, chin and central forehead, often with periodic intensification.
+This presentation is characteristic of erythematotelangiectatic rosacea, a clinical subtype defined by persistent facial redness, flushing and visible blood vessels (telangiectasia).

 Major phenotypes